Explainer

 Chips Dashboard

-The Chips Dashboard is the central hub for managing the Chips printer and its connection to the booth.
-It allows you to control key features such as the Chips firmware, Printer Settings, and Print Queue.
-Additionally, the Chips Dashboard enables wireless connections for the Chips printer.
+The Chips Dashboard is the central hub for managing the Chips Printer and its connection to the Guac Photo Booth.
+It allows control of key features such as the firmware updates, printer settings, and print queue.
+Additionally, the Chips Dashboard enables wireless connections for the Chips Photo Booth printer.

-• Chips Firmware: The firmware manages both wired and wireless connections between the printer and the Guac Brain.
+- Chips Firmware Update: The firmware manages both wired and wireless connections between the printer and the Guac Brain.
 Keeping the firmware updated ensures stable communication and printer functionality.

-• Printer Settings: The Printer Settings section allows you to adjust media size, configure print options, and manage other printer-specific preferences to optimize printing performance.
+- Printer Settings: The Printer Settings section allows adjustment of media size, configuration of print options, and management of other printer-specific preferences to optimize printing performance.

-• Print Queue: The Print Queue lets you monitor and manage print jobs, ensuring smooth operation by providing visibility into active and pending print tasks.
+- Print Queue: The Print Queue lets users monitor and manage print jobs, ensuring smooth operation by providing visibility into active and pending print tasks.

-By using the Chips Dashboard, you can seamlessly control your printer's settings and troubleshoot any issues related to connectivity and print jobs.
+By using the Chips Dashboard, printer settings can be controlled, and any issues related to connectivity and print job troubleshooting can be resolved.

 What To Know